rubenvecg/CTPportable-website/README.md

 ## What it does
 CTP Portable is the app where CTP fellows can check their tasks, converse with other fellows/mentor, and learn more about their up-coming CTP Sessions!
 This was the landing page that we built to help students learn more about the app.

-You can view the final wbesite [here](https://youthful-shirley-6e5cb3.netlify.app/).
+You can view the final website [here](https://youthful-shirley-6e5cb3.netlify.app/).

 **DEMO**